Ethan-Brooke/Admissibility-Physics/README.md

 Admissibility Physics

-Admissibility Physics is a constraint-first research program that rebuilds fundamental physics from a single pre-dynamical principle:

-A physical distinction exists if and only if the universe commits finite resources to enforce it.

-Rather than postulating states, dynamics, probability, or spacetime as primitive, the framework asks a prior question: Which distinctions are physically meaningful at all, given finite enforcement capacity?
-All subsequent structure—quantum mechanics, entropy, time, geometry, and gravity—emerges as bookkeeping required to represent what can be jointly enforced.
+Admissibility Physics is a constraint-first research program that rebuilds fundamental physics from a single pre-dynamical principle: a physical distinction exists if and only if the universe commits finite resources to enforce it.
+Rather than assuming states, dynamics, probability, or spacetime as primitives, the framework asks a prior question: which distinctions are physically meaningful at all under finite enforceability?
+All familiar physical structure emerges as bookkeeping required to represent what can be jointly enforced.

-Core Idea

-Every physical theory relies on distinctions: between states, outcomes, regions, histories.
-Standard formalisms silently assume these distinctions persist automatically and compose freely.

-Admissibility Physics makes this assumption explicit—and removes it.

-If enforcing distinctions requires finite resources localized at interfaces, then:

-not all correlations can coexist,

-composition can fail,

-global descriptions need not exist,

-irreversibility is structural rather than statistical,

-and familiar mathematical representations apply only in restricted regimes.
+Every physical theory relies on distinctions—between states, outcomes, regions, and histories.
+Standard formalisms quietly assume that once drawn, these distinctions persist automatically and compose freely.
+Admissibility Physics removes that assumption.
+When enforcement capacity is finite and localized at interfaces, not all correlations can coexist, composition can fail, and global descriptions need not exist.
+Irreversibility becomes structural rather than statistical, and mathematical representations apply only within restricted regimes.

-The framework formalizes this using admissibility: a global joint-enforceability condition under finite correlation capacity.

-What the Framework Derives

-Starting from finite enforceability alone, the program derives:

-Non-closure under composition
+From this single constraint, the framework derives a broad range of physical structure.
+In particular, it shows that:

-Jointly admissible correlations need not compose, explaining monogamy, global state failure, and competition for structure.
+admissible correlation sets are generically not closed under composition, explaining correlation competition, monogamy, and the failure of global state descriptions;

-Entropy as committed correlation capacity
-Entropy is not uncertainty or probability—it is irreversible enforcement already paid at interfaces.
+entropy is irreversibly committed correlation capacity at interfaces, not uncertainty or missing information;

-Time as ordered commitment
-Temporal direction emerges from monotonic accumulation of irreversible commitments, not from dynamics.

-Quantum mechanics as admissible representation
+time emerges as the ordered accumulation of irreversible enforcement, rather than as a background parameter;

-Hilbert space, linearity, tensor products, CPTP maps, and the Born rule arise as the unique bookkeeping structures that preserve admissibility in coherent regimes.
+quantum mechanics arises as the unique admissibility-preserving bookkeeping in coherent regimes, yielding Hilbert space structure, tensor products, CPTP maps, and the Born rule without postulation;

-Dynamics as extremal admissible reallocation Variational principles and equations of motion emerge only when enforcement cost is locally additive; they fail generically near saturation.

-Geometry as correlation cost
+dynamics emerges only in regular regimes where enforcement cost is locally additive, producing variational principles and equations of motion as effective descriptions;

-Distance measures irreducible enforcement cost; curvature reflects capacity gradients; Einstein’s equations arise as the unique admissibility-preserving closure in four dimensions.
+geometry encodes correlation cost, with distance measuring irreducible enforcement and curvature reflecting capacity gradients, leading uniquely to Einstein’s equations in four dimensions;

-Sharp regime boundaries
-Saturation produces knees, horizons, measurement-like events, and breakdowns of smooth description—structural limits rather than dynamical pathologies.

-What This Codebase Implements
+saturation marks sharp structural boundaries—knees, horizons, and measurement-like events—where smooth description necessarily breaks down.

 This repository contains the reference implementation of the admissibility calculus and its downstream representational regimes.
-It includes:

-capacity accounting at interfaces,

-admissibility checks and cut-set bounds,

-entropy and irreversible ledger structures,

-quantum-admissible representations,

-variational dynamics in regular regimes,

-geometric reconstruction from correlation cost,

-and diagnostics for saturation and regime failure.

-The code is intentionally explicit about assumptions, regime conditions, and failure modes.
-Where a representation ceases to be meaningful, the code stops—by design.

-What This Is Not

-Not a simulation of particles or fields

-Not a probabilistic or stochastic model

-Not a numerical solver for fundamental constants

-Not dynamics-first or state-space-first physics

-Admissibility Physics is structure-first: it determines what physics is allowed to describe before asking how descriptions evolve.

-Status and Scope
+The code explicitly models finite capacity at interfaces, global admissibility conditions, entropy and ledger structures, quantum-admissible representations, variational dynamics where they exist, geometric reconstruction from correlation cost, and diagnostics for saturation and regime failure.
+Assumptions and regime conditions are made explicit, and representations are intentionally allowed to fail when their applicability ends.

+This project is not a particle simulator, a stochastic model, or a dynamics-first theory.
+It does not assume global state spaces or universal equations of motion.
+Instead, it is structure-first: it determines which descriptions are physically admissible before asking how they evolve.
-This project is active, research-grade, and exploratory.
-Some results are structural necessities; others are minimal selections or empirically anchored.
-Numerical values are treated honestly where derivation is not yet possible.

-The goal is not to replace existing successful theories, but to explain why their structure exists, where it applies, and why it must sometimes fail.
+Admissibility Physics is an active, research-grade program.
+Some results are structurally necessary, others are minimal selections or empirically anchored, and numerical values are treated honestly where derivation is not yet possible.
+The aim is not to replace successful physical theories, but to explain why their structure exists, where it applies, and why it must sometimes fail.